codedalex/codedalex/README.md

 <h4 align="left">
   - 🔭 I’m a **Software Engineer**

-  - 📚 I'm currently learning **Flutter** for app development.<br>
+  - 📚 I'm currently learning **Flutter** for app development

-  - 💬 Ask me about Node.JS, MongoDB, Express.JS, SQL, AWS, HTML, CSS, JavaScript, React & DSA, Python, and other       software development relations.<br>
+  - 💬 Ask me about Node.JS, MongoDB, Express.JS, SQL, AWS, HTML, CSS, JavaScript, React & DSA, Python, and other software development relations.

   - 📫 How to reach me;
         **me@alexmutonga.com**
         **admin@codewithalex.tech**
   - 🌏 Visit to my <a href="https://alexmutonga.com/" >Portfolio</a>

   - 📃 Look at my Resume

   - 👨‍💻 All my projects are available at my [Git_Hub](https://github.com/byte40)

   - ⚡ Fun fact **World is Ending soon, So better commit your code before you....**